Murder of Catrine da Costa: Background

-Da Costa, who was prostituted in Stockholm in early 1984, disappeared during Pentecost on 10 June, or soon thereafter.
-On 18 July, the first parts of her dismembered body were discovered under a highway overpass in Solna, just outside Stockholm; additional body parts were discovered elsewhere on 7 August.
+On 18 July, parts of her dismembered body were discovered under a highway overpass in Solna, just outside Stockholm; additional body parts were discovered elsewhere on 7 August.
 Da Costa's body was identified by her fingerprints.
-Her head, internal organs, one breast and genitalia have never been found, and no cause of death could be determined from what was found.
+Her head, internal organs, one breast and genitalia have never been found, and no cause of death could be determined.
+Initially the murder did not receive much attention from the police due to the large number of violent crimes in Sweden at the time.